 All red flags.

-Still you play along because he spoke Arabic and the locals gave you a pass in the heart of Hebron Old City Market, as your head is now “covered” in the majority Muslim community.
+Still, you play along because he speaks Arabic and the locals give you a pass in the heart of Hebron Old City Market, as your head is now “covered” in the majority Muslim community.
 He is your escort for the day, though you are at the driver’s seat.
-You believe he wants a foreign woman—someone who is not submissive, someone with sass and class, but at the same time someone who can show him face.
+You believe he wants a foreign woman – someone who is not submissive, someone with sass and class, but at the same time someone who can show him face.
 What man doesn’t want a woman like that?
 It is every man’s dream to find a woman who can kick his ass, discipline him enough to want to discipline himself.
 A man wants order.
 And if a woman can stabilize him without ‘nagging,’ if he is mature enough, he’d want her to inspire him when he does things right and recognize his struggle with compassion and grace.
 Only then is there a hope.
 Hope is not a guarantee, but hope is still hope.

 A man wants a woman to challenge him, to inspire him, to make him better, but the secret that you’ve been discovering through your own spiritual practice is that only a woman grounded in God can truly be the source of that inspiration—the muse.
 Because where else is she going to source her own validation of her own self-worth?
 From men?
 God no. They are so flawed, just as much as you are.

 And another secret is that even then, with spiritual grace, with karmic transcendence, you can’t fix him because the law of individual sovereignty is fixed.